 Assuming things have gone according to plan – your car is in one of the nearby car parks.
 Get back in and head down King David Street.
 The historic King David Hotel is on your left and the YMCA complex on your right.
 At the traffic lights at the end of the street turn left towards the Windmill and park.

-The windmill was build by Montefiore in the late 19th century as Jewish settlement spread outside the Old City to the new neighbourhoods of Yemin Moshe and Mishkenot Shananim.
+The windmill was build by Montefiore in the late 19th century as Jewish settlement spread outside the Old City to the new neighborhoods of Yemin Moshe and Mishkenot Shananim.
 It was supposed to supply work, but the legend says that it was built facing the wrong direction and never caught the wind!
 Nearby is Montefiore’s coach.
 Walk on to the Plaza and enjoy the view of the Old City.
 It is a great place to finish off as you can see where you started from on the right and the close up view of the Old City is a fitting finale.

 If you have time wander through the passages of Yemin Moshe and Mishkenot Shananim and then head back to the car.